misterseyiayeni/domain-expert-model/README.md

 # Domain Expert Model

-* This solution deploys a Llama2 Large Language Model on AWS SageMaker, uses input to evaluate generation of domain-specific content, based on chosen domain for fine-tuning.
+* This solution deploys a Llama2 Text Generation Large Language Model on AWS SageMaker, uses input to evaluate generation of domain-specific content, based on chosen domain for fine-tuning.

 * The model is then fine-tuned using a dataset relevant to the chosen domain (Financial, Healthcare, IT).